unional/javascript/README.md

     })(this);↵
     ```

-  - [18.6](#18.6) <a name='18.6'></a> Use indentation when making long method chains.
-Use a leading dot, which
+  - [18.6](#18.6) <a name='18.6'></a> Do not indent when making long method chains.
+Use a leading dot, which emphasizes that the line is a method call, not a new statement.
+Place beginning of chain on a new line.

-    emphasizes that the line is a method call, not a new statement.
+  > Why?
+IDE auto-formatting cannot analyze your intent nor ignore your indentation.
+Keep it simple for the tool.

     ```javascript
     // bad
     $('#items').find('.selected').highlight().end().find('.open').updateCount();